Cheerleader Melissa

 Melissa Anderson (born August 17, 1982) is an American professional wrestler, better known by her ring name Cheerleader Melissa.
 She is best known for her work in Total Nonstop Action Wrestling, where she worked as Alissa Flash and Raisha Saeed.
 She is currently performing on the independent circuit for promotions such as Shimmer Women Athletes, where she is a former two-time Shimmer Champion.
-In 2013, Anderson was ranked number 1 in Pro Wrestling Illustrateds annual Top 50 Females list.
+In 2013, Anderson was ranked number 1 in Pro Wrestling Illustrateds annual Top 50 Females list; the first Independent women's wrestler to top the list.

 Early life

 Anderson's father wrestled professionally in the early 1980s.
 Growing up she became a fan of her father's work and began showing an aptitude for sports, particularly soccer, as well as joining Palmdale High School's athletics and amateur wrestling team as one of only four girls.
 When only 15, she had already become involved in the wrestling business, traveling to San Bernardino frequently to train in and work for the wrestling school of Billy Anderson, her father's former tag team partner, as well as involving herself in the running of things and before long she made her debut front of stage.
 Despite touring so young, Anderson still studied and gained her high school diploma largely through the help of e-mailing teachers; she also credits the Internet for helping her become famous while only wrestling in front of small crowds.